How to Find the Best Maths Tutor in Singapore: A Parent's Guide

 - "What percentage of your students improved by at least one grade?"

-- "Have you tutored this specific level and syllabus before?"
+- "Have you tutored this exact level and syllabus before?"

-- "How do you communicate progress to parents?"
+- "How do you update parents on progress?"

 What Good Maths Tuition Looks Like

-In the first 2-3 sessions, a quality maths tutor will:
+In the first 2-3 sessions, a quality tutor will:

-- Diagnose before teaching: Spend time understanding where your child's gaps are
+- Diagnose before teaching — spend time understanding where the gaps are

-- Assign targeted homework: Not busy work, but specific practice on weak areas
+- Assign targeted homework — specific practice on weak areas, not busywork

-- The tutor goes straight into worksheets without assessing your child's level
+- The tutor dives straight into worksheets without assessing your child's level

 - Your child seems bored, confused, or disengaged after sessions

-- The tutor cannot clearly explain their teaching plan when asked
+- The tutor can't explain their teaching plan when you ask

-- Sessions feel like homework supervision rather than structured teaching
+- Sessions feel like homework supervision, not actual teaching

-Work with the tutor to set clear, time-bound goals:
+Work with the tutor on clear, time-bound targets:

-- Short-term (1 month): "Master long division with decimals" or "Complete simultaneous equations without errors"
+- Short-term (1 month): "Master long division with decimals" or "Do simultaneous equations without errors"

 - Medium-term (1 term): "Improve from 55% to 70% in school exams"